When it comes to the leaders of our nation, we have a big interest in their eating habits.

 Check our blog post about presidential palates, which discusses the favorite foods of several presidents.
 Some preferences may come as a surprise.
 You will also find recipes that we think would have pleased these past presidents should they pop over for dinner.
 Try one at home this week!

 Recently a food choice made by a president thrilled us.
 President and Mrs. Obama enjoyed duck carnitas at Cosme in New York City, and we got excited because it was our Rohan duck in those carnitas.

 Do you take notice of what presidents are eating?
 Do you think it matters if the president prefers fast food to broccoli?
-Weigh in on food preferences here, or find us on social media.
-Tag @dartagnanfoods on Facebook, Instagram or Twitter.
+Weigh in on food preferences on social media.
+Tag @dartagnanfoods on Facebook, Instagram, or Twitter.